Building a B Corp legacy - our journey to certification

 Flexibility is a growing need for companies, in a changing economic and social context.

-Do you know how much m² will be needed to support your growth in 3 years, 6 years or 9 years?
+Do you know how much m² will be needed to support your growth in 3, 6 or 9 years' time?

 As your business evolves, so will your needs.
-Flexibility in your rental commitments is essential to ensure that they don't prove restrictive over time.
+Flexibility in your lease commitments is essential to ensure that they don't prove restrictive over time.

 Here are 5 tips to help you add flexibility to your leases.